Nityant17/Cybersec-Stuff/Linux_Luminarium/Comprehending_Commands.md

 - `cat`  : Used to concatenate/read files

 **Thought Process:**
-- Need to
+- Need to reag the "flag" file to get the flag, so read it using `cat` command.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command `cat flag` to read the file "flag" and get the flag.

 **Flag Obtained:**
-- **
+- *pwn.college{AbnHoFH1cTooNQJfHC_ErzHMwv5.dFzN1QDLwMTN0czW}*

 ## catting absolute paths
 **Commands used:**